For a 2,000 square foot space, most homes need a 50–60 pint dehumidifier under normal conditions.

 If any portion of the 2,000 sq ft is below grade, assume higher moisture load.

 Concrete surfaces release moisture slowly over time.
 Limited ventilation allows humidity to accumulate.
+Basements also tend to have cooler surfaces, which can make dampness more noticeable.

 Climate Adjustment